 Rev. Robert Fleischmann has been the National Director of Christian Life Resources since 1988.
-He is adjunct to Wisconsin Lutheran Seminary.
+He is adjunct to Wisconsin Lutheran Seminary where he teaches a pastoral approach to eldercare and related life issues.
 He teaches an online Master’s certificate course at Concordia University on Bioethics and Biotechnology.
 He speaks throughout North America on the Biblical approach to various life and family issues and counsels people with God’s Word in correct decision-making.

 This year’s National Convention is being held at Kettle Moraine Lutheran High School (KML), 3399 Division Road, Jackson, WI.
 Jackson is located about 30 miles northwest of Milwaukee and can be accessed easily via U.S. Highway 41.
 KML has plenty of parking in their parking lots.
 We will use the school’s Performing Arts Center (PAC) as well as various classrooms for the sessions.
 The facility is accessible for those with disabilities.

 Saturday, October 14, 2023, from 9:30 A.M. until around 3:30 P.M.
 The exact schedule will be added here when it is finalized.

 On-site registration will take place from 8:30-9:30 A.M. and will include a continental breakfast and time to view various ministry displays before the opening devotion.
 All attendees must pick up a name badge at the registration table along with their materials upon arrival.
 You are encouraged to pay the registration fee in advance (although you can pay at the door).

 At Kettle Moraine Lutheran High School (KML), 3399 Division Road, Jackson, WI.
 It is located about 30 miles northwest of Milwaukee and can be accessed easily via U.S. Highway 41.
 Click here to view map.

 Yes, the facility is accessible for those with disabilities.

 Is parking available?